 Our team advocates for increased funding for research and education and supports policies to help end the burden of cancer and improve patient outcomes.
 Our team has spearheaded several successful advocacy campaigns including the annual Moffitt Day event at the Florida State Capitol.
 While our efforts are focused on sustaining the robustness of Moffitt Cancer Center, the outcome leads to a healthier Florida.

-Jamie Wilson serves as Vice President of Government Relations for Moffitt Cancer Center.
+Jamie Wilson, DBA, serves as Vice President of Government Relations for Moffitt Cancer Center.
 His responsibilities include both state and federal government relations.

-A founding member of Liberty Partners of Florida, LLC, a governmental and political consulting company located in Tallahassee, Fla., Mr. Wilson spent seven years specializing in business representation before state government, as well as client issues in many Florida cities and Washington, D.C.
+A founding member of Liberty Partners of Florida, LLC, a governmental and political consulting company located in Tallahassee, Fla., Dr. Wilson spent seven years specializing in business representation before state government, as well as client issues in many Florida cities and Washington, D.C.
 He previously served as Vice President at Dutko Poole McKinley, a Tallahassee firm he joined shortly after the inauguration of President George W. Bush in 2001.

-During the 2000 election cycle, Mr. Wilson served as the Executive Director of the Republican Party of Florida, one of the largest state party organizations in the country.
+During the 2000 election cycle, Dr. Wilson served as the Executive Director of the Republican Party of Florida, one of the largest state party organizations in the country.
 He was responsible for the strategic vision and the day-to-day operations of the party.

 Prior to his work with the Republican Party of Florida, he spent 11 years as a top aide to former United States Senator Connie Mack, R-Florida.

 John DeMuro is the Federal Legislative Affairs Director for Moffitt Cancer Center.
 He represents Moffitt on a range of federal policy issues that affect cancer treatment and research.
 This includes advocacy for increased funding for cancer research and as well as policies promoting access to cancer care through private and government-sponsored health insurance programs.

 John serves as Chairman of the Legislative Committee of the Alliance of Dedicated Cancer Centers as well as Chairman of the Government Relations Work Group of the Oncology Research Information Exchange Network.
 He is a past Chair of the Legislative Committee of the Alliance of Dedicated Cancer Centers.